ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 📌 **Machine Learning**

-Post pre-processing and feature extraction, the data is ready to be comsumed that is, models can be trained with the data.
+Post pre-processing and feature extraction, the data is ready to be consumed that is, models can be trained with the data.

 A **supervised learning** model learns patterns from the features to predict the labels.
 We perform classification tasks with labelled data, for example detection of spam emails wherein the model is trained with emails that have labels (spam and no-spam).
 Typical supervised learning algorithms used for text classification are (multinomial) [Naive Bayes](https://colab.research.google.com/drive/1KP4h2GylP6bH9H0q_W0k6gQokWXasY9-) and logistic regression.